Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

 \begin{thm} Let $N \geq 2$, $0<s<1$, $\lambda>-\lambda_1$ and $2<p<2^*$.
 Let $u \in H^1_0(B)$ be a ground state to \eqref{equ}.
 Then it is non-degenerate in $H^1_0(B)$, i.e. the following linearized equation only has the trivial solution $w=0$ in $H^1_0(B)$,

 \end{thm}

-Presently, depending on the non-degeneracy of ground states to \eqref{equ} in $H_0^1(B)$, we can verify the uniqueness of ground states to \eqref{equ}.
-To begin with, taking into account the blow-up argument originating from \cite{GS} together with the regularity of solutions to elliptic equations with the mixed operators, we are able to establish the following result.
+Presently, depending on the non-degeneracy of ground states to \eqref{equ}, we are able to verify the uniqueness of ground states.
+To begin with, taking into account the classical blow-up argument originating from \cite{GS} and proceeding a delicate asymptotic analysis with the assistance of the regularity theory and Hopf's lemma of solutions to elliptic equations with the mixed operators obtained in \cite{BM, BMS, SVWZ}, we are able to establish the following result.

 \begin{thm} Let $N \geq 2$, $0<s<1$, $\lambda>-\lambda_1$ and $2<p<2^*$.
 Then there exists $p_0>2$ such that \eqref{equ} has a unique ground state in $H_0^1(B)$ for any $2<p<p_0$. \end{thm}